 Financial Resources: The indicative annual budget of the GPW amounts to a total of CHF 30 million for the strategic period.
-The projected financial resources are distributed as follows between the four components: 40% for Water Governance and Water Solutions, 5% for Water Voice and Young People & Gender Equality.
-5% additional resources are disbursed through small project, network and general support.
+The projected financial resources are distributed as follows between the four components: 40% for Water Governance and Water Solutions each, 5% for Water Voice and Young People & Gender Equality respectively.
+Up to 10% additional resources are disbursed through small project, network and general support.
 Ultimately, the goal is to increase the budget for the component Young People & Gender at 10-15% in 2020.